How you can join in the FoodbankAdvent campaign

 What is the Reverse Advent Calendar?

 This reverse advent calendar is a great idea.
 It’s been happening for a few years now all over the world.
-The UK Money bloggers have launched a campaign to really give it a push this year and as one of the bloggers I am helping to promote it.
+The UK Money bloggers have launched a campaign to really give it a push again this year and as one of the bloggers I am helping to promote it.

 Each day for 24 days you put something for the food bank in a box and at the end of this time give it to your local foodbank.
 Some sites start on the 1st December and hand it in on the 24th December.
 But please see Tips and ideas below as most of us are doing it through November.
-We are doing 30 days too so it’s all up to you!
+We are doing 30 days again too so it’s all up to you!

 The Trussell Trust’s Foodbank network of over 425 foodbanks handed out 1,182,954 three-day emergency food supplies given to people in crisis in the year April 2016 – March 2017.
 But remember there are many more foodbanks all over the country which are not part of this network so the numbers are far bigger that need to use these services.